 Each week Pure Pricing collects sim-only plan data for the following operators:

-QoQ percentage changes are marked as ➡️ flat unless QoQ movement is ≥1 percentage point + or -)
+QoQ percentage changes are marked as ➡️ flat unless QoQ movement is ≥1 percentage point (pp) positive or negative.

 Additional BT notes:

 - BT (+BB) = Phone sim-only plans available to standard BT broadband customers